vincentadam87/vincentadam87.github.io/index.md

 ###  **Talks**

+* _Banded Matrix Operators for Gauss-Markov Models in the Automatic Differentiation Era_, 20th of November 2018, invited talk at the Max Planck Institute for Intelligent Systems.

 * _Scalable transformed additive signal decomposition by non-conjugate gaussian process inference._, 2016 IEEE 26th International Workshop on Machine Learning for Signal Processing (MLSP).

 * _Sparse Variational Gaussian Processes for Non-Conjugate Latent Factor Models._,